testomatio/java-check-tests/README.md

 Exports the code of your test methods to the server.

 Use this command before running tests to see the code and have proper package structure in the UI.
+Will dry run if apikey is not provided.

 >**Options:**
 >- `--apikey` / `-key` - Your Testomat.io project API key (required)